info@fast4trans.com

 Unlike MVl, the Full App method provides a more personalized and culturally adapted experience on the app.
 The core difference between this and the MVl is that the Full App experience feel completely catered and in resonance with the target audience, as if the app was originally made in their region, and not localized.
 However, this approach is more expensive, and takes much longer to be implemented.

-Before starting with the localization process, market research needs to take place in order to identify target markets.
+Before starting with the Arabic localization process, market research needs to take place in order to identify target Arabic-speaking markets.

 After that, based on the research, your localization strategy will become 10 times easier.
-You will have a better grasp of which countries are the major targets.
-You will also find that there are languages used in many countries across the world, like English, and Spanish, more than others.
+You will have a better grasp of which Arabic-speaking countries are the major targets.
+You will also find that there are some languages, such as Arabic, that are used across many countries in the Middle East and North Africa region.

-You might also want to take a closer look at your competitors, and what their customers are saying about the user experience on their application.
+You might also want to take a closer look at your competitors and what their customers are saying about the user experience on their Arabic-localized application.

 Additionally, localizations require previous planning.
-For example, the application codebase in the beginning needs to be adaptable to future app localization.
+For example, the application codebase, in the beginning, needs to be adaptable to future Arabic localization.

-In mobile app localization, a translator or linguist who deals with different languages will often face the challenge of text contraction or expansion.
+In mobile app localization, a translator or linguist working with different languages will often face the challenge of text contraction or expansion.

-For instance, translating from English to Arabic the text could expand by 25 %, while the content could contract significantly when translating to Chinese.
+For example, when translating from English to Arabic, the text might expand by 25%, while it could contract significantly when translating to Chinese.

-Overall, localization-especially with complicated applications like mobile games-can be a time-consuming, and even expensive process that needs lots of planning and testing.
+Overall, localization—particularly for complex applications like mobile games—can be a time-consuming and costly process that requires significant planning and extensive testing.

 read more: What is Software internationalization and what to consider

-Why App Localization is Vital for App Growth
+Why Arabic App Localization is Vital for App Growth?

-When approached right, app localization is the recipe for app growth.
+When approached correctly, Arabic app localization is the key to significant app growth.

-Localizing your app in the App Store or Google Play will increase app downloads because it speaks to the native people.
-A localized app listing can lead to globalizing your business.
+Localizing your app for Arabic-speaking users in the App Store or Google Play will increase app downloads, as it speaks directly to native Arabic speakers.
+A localized app listing in Arabic can help expand your business on a global scale, especially in the Middle East and North Africa (MENA) region.

-Customers appreciate a business that speaks their language and addresses them in a familiar voice, when your app provides that, the chances are customers will stick around.
+Customers appreciate businesses that communicate in their native language and use a familiar tone.
+When your app provides that, the chances are higher that Arabic-speaking users will stay loyal.

 Read more: why should localize your digital marketing campaign